 The only other way is to do research on the snakes in your area and to find out which snakes are endemic to the area.
 With this knowledge, you can know how to deal with the snake.

 The best defense against venomous snakes is to simply avoid them.
-In Texas, there are a couple of deaths that occur each year because of ignorance surrounding the identification of- and habits of these reptiles.
-It’s impossible to familiarize yourself with all the snakes of Texas, so your best bet is to learn to know what the venomous ones look like.
+In Texas, there are a couple of deaths that occur each year because of ignorance surrounding the identification of, and habits of, these reptiles.
+It’s a large task to familiarize yourself with all the snakes of Texas, so your best bet is to learn to identify the venomous ones.

 Texans are familiar with the fact that snakes are more active during Summer.
 We’ve already said that Texas is home to many snake species and subspecies, and out of the 115 subspecies and 75 species found slithering around Texas, only 15% are poisonous.

-Call a snake expert in Texas who will safely remove the snake for you so that they can continue to fill their important ecological niche far from human interference.
+Call a snake expert in Texas who will safely remove the snake for you so that it can continue to fill its important ecological niche far from human interference.